 Funding, to provide resources such as staff time and materials, will be required for most objectives and priority actions.
 In some cases, funding has already been secured or is in the process of being secured through the agency's base operational budget request.
 For other objectives and priority actions, sources of funding are still uncertain.
 Identifying funding sources and opportunities for cost-sharing as well as prioritizing needs not supported within current budgets will be an important short-term action for implementation.
 It is expected that this document could be used to guide funding requests within individual organizations and to develop cooperative grant asks by organizations that choose to partner.
-Coordination will be necessary to alleviate the potential for unnecessary overlaps in funding.
-See Table XX for a list of known funding sources for current and future objectives and priority actions.
+Coordination will be necessary to alleviate the potential for unnecessary overlaps in funding requests.